getreddy/getdocker/dockerEngineAPI/README.md

 Install "Advanced Rest Client" for chrome browser.

-- Create a service which will launch 2 containers (Post Operation) Enter this URL : http://localhost:2375/v1.26/services/create
+- Create a service which will launch 2 containers Markup : * (Post Operation) Enter this URL : http://localhost:2375/v1.26/services/create
-Paste contents of this attached file SampleCreateDockerService.json in "Rawpayload"  and click Send.
+* Paste contents of this attached file SampleCreateDockerService.json in "Rawpayload"  and click Send.
 Status "201" is successfully created.
-This operation will trigger container to run on one of the worker node.
+* This operation will trigger container to run on one of the worker node.